SharanSukesh/Decision-Tree-Random-Forest-Gradient-Boosting-Loan-Project/README.md

 Exploratory Data Analysis of LendingClub dataset to fit various tree-based models and answer the problem statement.</br></br>
 The python notebook __"02-Decision Trees and Random Forest Project"__ contains an initial EDA of data from the LendingClub and analyzes how different features impact the probability of a customer defaulting a loan payment.

 We fit various tree-based models on our data and see how well they perform.
 We will then compare their accuracy scores and other metrics to see which models performed the best.
-Our goal is to use Decision trees, Random Forests and Gradient boosting algorithms to predict Loan repayment probability.
+Our goal is to use Decision trees, Random Forests and Gradient boosting algorithms to predict Loan repayment probability but more so to compare how well they perform against each other.

 ## Libraries used
 * Numpy